 The average difficulty level of sections will vary between competitions depending on the ability level of the riders participating.
 In all competitions, section difficulty should be evenly represented at all levels from the most beginner to the most expert riders.
-See Appendix 1 for more information on setting sections.
+See section 5.15 for more information on setting sections.